Dale Steele

 Philip Dale Steele (born August 17, 1955) is an American football coach and former player.
 He was formerly the head coach at Campbell University in Buies Creek, North Carolina, a position he had held since restarting school's football program in 2006.
 Campbell resumed play in the 2008 season.
-Steele is the brother of Kevin Steele, the current defensive coordinator at Auburn University and former head football coach at Baylor University.
+Steele is the brother of Kevin Steele, the current defensive coordinator at University of Alabama and former head football coach at Baylor University.

 Playing career and education

 The son of a high school coach, Steele participated in football and wrestling at Autauga County High School in Prattville, Alabama, where he lettered three years in both sports.
 He played as an offensive guard and a defensive tackle for Autauga County High School and then walked on as an offensive lineman for the University of South Carolina.

 Steele earned a B.S. degree in physical education from South Carolina in 1976 and an M.A. degree in physical education from Ball State University in 1978.